Anthony Elanga: 2020–2022: Debut and breakthrough

+Nottingham Forest

+On 25 July 2023, it was announced that Elanga had signed a five-year deal with Nottingham Forest for a reported £15 million transfer fee.
+He scored his first goal in a 1–0 away win against Chelsea on 2 September.
+On 26 December 2024, Elanga scored the only goal in a 1–0 victory in a Premier League home game against Tottenham Hotspur.
+On 1 February 2025, he provided a hat-trick of assists in a 7–0 victory over Brighton.
+On 1 April, Elanga scored the only and winning goal for Forest against his former club Manchester United.
+He concluded the 2024–25 season with a career-high six goals.

+Newcastle United

+On 11 July 2025, Elanga joined Newcastle United for a reported £55 million transfer fee.
+On 16 August, he made his debut for the club in a 0–0 draw against Aston Villa in the league.

 International career

 Elanga was eligible to play for Sweden, Cameroon or England at international level.
 He has represented Sweden at under-17, under-19, under-21 and senior levels.

 Elanga played five times for the Sweden under-17 team and scored two goals, both against France in the 2019 UEFA European Under-17 Championship.
 He played his first game for the Sweden under-21 team and scored one goal in a friendly against Finland on 3 June 2021.

 Elanga chose to represent Sweden at a senior level, citing being born and having spent the majority of his life there, as well as the country meaning a lot to him as the reasons behind his decision.
 He was named in the international squad of Janne Andersson for the World Cup qualifiers against the Czech Republic in March 2022, where he also made his debut as a late-game substitute.

 Elanga scored his first goal at senior international level on 5 June 2022 in a 1–2 loss against Norway in a 2022–23 UEFA Nations League B game.